Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance.md

 #### Description

-Property; a string that is equivalent to the Name field in the Accessibility panel.
+Property; `string`; a string that is equivalent to the Name field in the Accessibility panel.
 Screen readers identify objects by reading the name aloud.

 #### Example